jrnold/r4ds-exercise-solutions/docs/transform.md

 To restate this question, we are asked to rank airlines by the number of destinations that they fly to, considering only those airports that are flown to by two or more airlines.

+We will calculate this ranking in two parts.
 First, find all airports serviced by two or more carriers.

 ```r